 A few instruments commonly used in the monitoring of electrical power systems are the current transformer, or CT, and the potential transformer, or PT.
 The PT is used to ensure correct the voltage in the power system such as the voltage in power lines– it is not unusual for a power line to be rated at 400,000 to 700,000 volts!
+With that in mind, it is easy to see why it is extremely important to keep your current transformer accurate

 The CT is used to convert a primary current into a reduced secondary current to accurately measure the current of the power system the CT is attached to.
 This is important for many businesses, especially for electric companies, as it ensures the accuracy of electric billing statements.
 In order to maintain a CT and ensure it is measuring current accurately, current transformer testing must be performed regularly.